ckeditor/ckeditor4-docs/docs/guide/dev/features/autocomplete/README.md

 * A text test callback.
 * A data callback.

 They are required to setup autocomplete instance which will be immediately attached into editor after its creation.
-Autocomplete can be configured by [`configDefinition`](https://docs.ckeditor.com/ckeditor4/docs/#!/api/CKEDITOR_plugins_autocomplete.configDefition) object passed into autocomplete constructor.
+Autocomplete can be configured by {@linkapi CKEDITOR.plugins.autocomplete.configDefinition configDefinition} object passed into autocomplete constructor.

 ```javascript
 // We will update this object during this guide.
 var config = {};
 ```

-## Text test callback
+### Text test callback

 A function which should return a fragment of text (typed in the editor) that should be autocompleted.
-This function works best with [`textmatch`](https://docs.ckeditor.com/ckeditor4/docs/#!/api/CKEDITOR_plugins_textwatcher) feature which was published alongside with `autocomplete` plugin.
+This function works best with {@linkapi CKEDITOR.plugins.textMatch textMatch} feature which was published alongside with `autocomplete` plugin.
 Lets say you would like to create autocompletion feature for GitHub tickets.
 Depending on you use case, you could create autocomplete instance using this code:

 ```javascript
 // Called when the user types in the editor or moves the caret.